The Hollywood writers strike is over, but the actors strike could drag on. Here's why

 "It's not that they're not interested," Bond said.
 "It's that all of a sudden they have a lot to do."

-Some writers, such as Keshni Kashyap, who penned the Netflix series Special, are still planning to show up.
+Some writers, such as Keshni Kashyap, who was a writer the Netflix series Special, are still planning to show up.
 Kashyap said her union wouldn't have been able to cut a good deal if it hadn't been for the actors' support.

 Kashyap said she plans to join the actors on the picket line in Los Angeles on Monday.